qualabs/video-headline/README.md

 **Environment Variables:** Add `AWS_MEDIA_CONVERT_ROLE` and `AWS_MEDIA_LIVE_ROLE` with respective ARNs to your Docker Compose file based on your environment (`docker-compose.dev.yml` or `docker-compose.prod.yml`).

 #### Set up and running the application
 Follow these steps to set up and run the application locally:

 1. Create a symbolic link to the appropriate Docker Compose file (`docker-compose.dev.yml` or `docker-compose.prod.yml`) for your environment using `ln -s docker-compose.dev.yml docker-compose.yml`.
 2. Run `docker-compose up`.
 3. Run `docker exec -it video-hub bash` to access the video-hub container.
-4. Create a superuser for admin access running `python manage.py createsuperuser`.
-5. Go to `http://localhost:8010/admin` and log in with the superuser credentials.

 ### Running the application in AWS environment
 For AWS deployment, refer to the [README](infrastructure/README.md) within the Infrastructure folder.

 ### Production Environment Tasks (optional)
 1. Schedule the following `Periodic Tasks` for MediaLive, CloudFront, and bill renewals:
    - `delete_channels` every hour.
    - `delete_inputs` every hour.